 - Dent Repair: Mary had deep permanent grooves over her hips for years after wearing too-small jeans.
 By using a corset, she was able to reverse these dents and erase a reminder of her painful past.

-The book is available exclusively on Amazon Kindle for $7.77 USD (£5.39) — or FREE with a Kindle Unlimited subscription.
+The book is available exclusively on Amazon Kindle for $4.99 (for a limited time!) — or FREE with a Kindle Unlimited subscription.

 To read about how this project came together over the course of eight months, click here.